 However, you are not limited to only using this idea for main idea- you could choose to use it for writing- demonstrating how important it is to have a topic sentence (the index card) and supporting details (the toothpicks) to hold them together.
 Use the clumps of clay as transition words between the main idea and the supporting details.
 I have even placed a sticker on top of the “table” to represent a center piece on a table and told my students this is the final touch of the paragraph – a nicely wrapped up conclusion.

-NOTE: In the beginning when you first create this table, you’ll want to practice standing it up on the toothpicks before doing it in front of students.
-I say this because it takes some practice to “tweak the table legs” a bit to stop from toppling over- but once you practice a few times, you’ll be pro.
-Also, it definitely better to use clay rather than play dough, as it’s more firm and more likely to hold the sticks in place.
+NOTE: In the beginning, when you first create this table, you’ll want to practice standing it up on the toothpicks before doing it in front of students.
+I say this because it takes some practice to “tweak the table legs” a bit to stop from toppling over; however, once you practice a few times, you’ll be a certified pro.
+Also, it is definitely better to use clay rather than playdough, as it’s more firm and thus more likely to hold the sticks in place.

 Want more valuable teaching tips and other ah-mazing perks, such as discounts, giveaways, flash freebies, dollar deals, and so much more?
 Become a VIP member by joining my email list!
 Click here to subscribe.